Elemental Analysis Sample Submission

 Instructions for Submitting Stable Samples

-- If less than five samples are submitted for CHN (or five samples submitted for CHNS), the weekly run may be canceled.
+- If less than five samples are submitted for CHNS, the weekly run may be canceled.
 Please contact us if you need analysis on a tight timeline.

 - Approximately 2-3 milligrams of sample will be combusted in each run, and samples are typically run in duplicate or triplicate.
 Therefore, samples should be submitted in quantities of 8-12 mg in order to ensure that sample transfer can be accomplished easily.
 The physical nature of your sample and the vial will determine this.
 You may retrieve your excess sample when the analysis is finished.

 - Samples must be completely pure and completely dry.
 It is preferable for you to powder your sample rather than submit large chunks.
 Please consider ball milling, cryo grinding, or other pulverization techniques.
 (Such equipment is available in MSE.)
 We have a small mortar and pestle for samples that are easily ground.

 - Oils, pastes, and liquids can be accommodated with some difficulty.
 Submit considerable excess.

 - Please list any special combustion conditions for your compounds referenced in the literature or in technical notes.
 Un-referenced comments will be ignored.
 The default combustion conditions should work for greater than 90% of all samples.

 - Two runs are required to verify the precision of the measurement.

 - It is not necessary to tell us the formula of your sample if you do not know it.

 Please feel free to discuss your project with us at any time.